icela/FriceEngine-Ruby/README.md

 ﻿# FriceEngine on Ruby/tk

 Ruby edition of frice engine is a little different from others(JVM/CLR).

+It's based on Tk, so it might be a little sluggish :joy:.

 # Use